Patient and family advisors

-All SCCA Advisors must adhere to vaccination and orientation requirements to participate in the program.
-Attendance at Patient and Family Advisor Orientation is required for Advisors only, no orientation is required for E-Advisors.
-E-Advisors are not required to show proof of vaccination to participate.
-There is no set time commitment in volunteering to be an Advisor or E-Advisor.
-Advisors have the opportunity to choose their level of engagement based on their interests and availability of current Advisor activities.
-Members on the Patient and Family Advisory Council (PFAC) serve two-year terms and are required to attend 9 out of the 11 monthly meetings a year.
+All Fred Hutch advisors must adhere to vaccination and orientation requirements to participate in the program.
+Attendance at Patient and Family Advisor Orientation is required for advisors only, no orientation is required for e-advisors.
+E-advisors are not required to show proof of vaccination to participate.
+There is no set time commitment in volunteering to be an advisor or e-advisor.
+Advisors have the opportunity to choose their level of engagement based on their interests and availability of current advisor activities.
+Members on the Fred Hutch Patient and Family Advisory Council (PFAC) serve two-year terms and are required to attend 9 out of the 11 monthly meetings a year.

 How to apply

 Please review the responsibilities and qualifications below.
-If you meet the qualifications, please complete the form below and the Program Manager will contact you for an interview.
-SCCA is an organization that embraces diversity and advances equity while fostering inclusion and collegiality.
-We encourage and welcome patients and caregivers of all backgrounds to apply, including Black, Indigenous, and people of color, immigrants, refugees, womxn*, LGBTQIA, people living with disabilities, veterans, and others to become an SCCA Patient and Family Advisor (click here for definition of womxn).
+If you meet the qualifications, please complete the form below and the program manager will contact you for an interview.
+Fred Hutch is an organization that embraces diversity and advances equity while fostering inclusion and collegiality.
+We encourage and welcome patients and caregivers of all backgrounds to apply, including Black, Indigenous, and people of color, immigrants, refugees, womxn*, LGBTQIA, people living with disabilities, veterans, and others to become an Fred Hutch patient and family advisor (click here for definition of womxn).

 - Ability to communicate well in a group setting